enasequence/ena-browser-documentation/help_and_guides/sars-cov-2-submissions.rst

 Submitting Targeted Sequences
 =============================
 If submitting targeted or annotated sequences, you must register a study as described above.
 Instructions for submitting sequence data are found here: https://ena-docs.readthedocs.io/en/latest/submit/sequence.html.
 As part of this process, if submitting annotated sequences, you must select an annotation checklist, found here: https://www.ebi.ac.uk/ena/submit/annotation-checklists.
 There are several virus-specific annotation checklists, with “Single Viral CDS” the most appropriate for complete or partial coding sequence from a viral gene.
-If your sequences do not fit the annotation checklists above please contact us at ena-path-collabs@ebi.ac.uk.
+If your sequences do not fit the annotation checklists above please contact us at virus-dataflow@ebi.ac.uk.

-If submitting single contig assemblies, or for any other support or issues around SARS-CoV-2 submissions please contact ena-path-collabs@ebi.ac.uk.
+If submitting single contig assemblies, or for any other support or issues around SARS-CoV-2 submissions please contact virus-dataflow@ebi.ac.uk.

 Release of Data
 ===============